What This System Does

 • Parallel processing: Up to 10 queue consumers running simultaneously

-• Automatic retries: Failed chunks retry up to 3 times
+• Automatic retries: Failed chunks retry up to 3 times before being marked as "failed"

 • 99.9% uptime: Runs on Cloudflare's global network